-First, there are withdrawal symptoms when a person stops smoking marijuana.
+There are withdrawal symptoms when a person stops smoking marijuana.
 Since they are not as dramatic as heroin withdrawal symptoms, some people think they do not exist.
-But studies of people going through marijuana withdrawal show that they suffer irritability, sleeping difficulties, depression, night sweats and loss of appetite.
-Some also suffered anxiety and fatigue.
+Some people experience irritability, sleeping difficulties, depression, night sweats and loss of appetite.
+Some also suffer anxiety and fatigue.

-The Narconon drug rehab program offers a healthy, drug-free method of returning to clear thinking and full motivation after addiction to marijuana.
-An innovative detoxification process specifically addresses these remnants of former drug use.
-Utilizing a sauna, generous nutritional supplementation and moderate daily exercise, this program activates a body's ability to release these toxins and flush them from the body.
+Using a sauna, nutrition and moderate daily exercise, this program helps the body release these toxins and flush them from the body.
 Those completing this step often talk about how much clearer they can think and how much more energetic they feel, when the toxic residues are gone.
-This change greatly enables a person to start living a more dynamic, goal-oriented life.
+And many report that they no longer even think about the drugs.

-In the later steps of the Narconon program, each person gains life skills that enable him to start tackling the achievements he wants.
-He learns how to deal with others who might want to give him a hard time.
-He learns how to plan and achieve goals and overcome barriers that might seem to lie in his path.
+In the later steps of the Narconon program, each person gains life skills that enable him to go after what he wants in life.
+He or she learns how to deal with situations that previously led him or her to drug use.

 If you need help getting off marijuana, the Narconon program might be the answer.
 Thousands of people have gotten off weed and other drugs through the Narconon program.
 Give us a call.